SaiSharanyaY/Projects/EDA on CraftBeer/CraftBeer EDA.md

-# Exploratory Data Analysis on CraftBeer Dataset
+# World Beers and Breweries Data Analytics
 ***

 This project aims to perform exploratory data analysis on the Craftbeer and their breweries datasets.